-5 Things You Didn't Know About Jacques Cousteau
+5 Surprising Facts About Jacques Cousteau

-When Cousteau was a young man he joined the French navy, but he never had any intention of going underwater as part of his service.
+When Jacques-Yves Cousteau was a young man he joined the French navy, but he never had any intention of going underwater as part of his service.
 Instead, Cousteau planned on becoming a naval aviator, but that dreamed died when Cousteau was in a serious auto accident in 1936.
 The young pilot borrowed his father's Salmson sports car to attend a wedding and had a horrific crash when the headlights shorted out on a dark road.
 Cousteau was so severely injured in the accident that it seemed like resuming his pilot's training was impossible.

-2. He Had a Secret Family
+2. He had a secret family.

 Soon after Cousteau discovered his love of the undersea world, he also declared his love for Simone Melchior.
-The couple married in 1937, and Simone was never in the shadows of Jacques' life.
+The couple married in 1937, and Simone was never in the shadows of Jacques's life.
 She went along on expeditions on his ship Calypso, helped him secure financing for his projects, and even sold her family jewels to help buy fuel for the ship.
-Simone took such good care of Calypso's crew that they nicknamed her "La Bergere," or "the Shepherdess."
+Simone took such good care of Calypso's crew that they nicknamed her La Bergere, or "The Shepherdess."

 Cousteau's famed ship Calypso got its start as a British minesweeper during World War II, and after the conflict ended she became a ferry in Malta.
 In 1950 Irish millionaire Thomas Loel Guinness, a descendant of the storied brewing family, bought the ship.
 Guinness didn't hang onto the ship for long, though.
-He leased her to Cousteau for a pretty sweet deal: one franc a year.
+He leased her to Cousteau for a pretty sweet deal: one franc per year.

 In 1985, Cousteau and his crew ventured to Cuba to research the country's unique system for managing its lobster population.
 While there, Cousteau received Fidel Castro on his ship for dinner.
 Castro seemed to take a liking to Cousteau; the dictator allowed the diver to liberate 80 political prisoners.
 Cousteau and his team also received another unique honor: they became the first non-Cubans to pass through the gate of the U.S. Navy's Guantanamo Bay installation since the Cuban missile crisis 24 years earlier.

-Cousteau may have co-invented the Aqua-Lung and become one of history's most famous divers, but he dreamed of his creation one day becoming optional.
-In a 1960 interview with Time, Cousteau predicted that in the future, medical science would advance to the point where men could surgically be given gills that would enable them to live underwater.
+Cousteau may have co-invented the Aqua-Lung and become one of history's most famous divers, but he dreamed of his creation one day becoming a medical reality.
+In a 1960 interview with TIME, Cousteau predicted that in the future, medical science would advance to the point where men could surgically be given gills that would enable them to live underwater.
 Cousteau figured if that surgery could be perfected, so could a follow-up procedure that would remove the gills and enable normal life back on land.
 He told the magazine, "Everything that has been done on the surface will sooner or later be done under water.
 It will be the conquest of a whole new world."